exonum/exonum-doc/src/index.md

-Refer to [*What is Exonum*](home/what-is-exonum.md) for the motivations behind building yet another permissioned blockchain framework. [*Design Overview*](home/design-overview.md) takes a more technical approach and gives in-depth description of the Exonum framework.
+Refer to [*What is Exonum*](home/what-is-exonum.md) for the motivations behind building yet another permissioned blockchain framework. [*Design Overview*](home/design-overview.md) takes a more technical approach and gives in-depth description of the Exonum design.

 ### Services & Clients